 Unfortunately, you can’t forcefully spot reduce fat around your belly no matter how many crunches you do.
 The next best thing is to live a healthy lifestyle:

 - Go beyond weight tracking.
-You can track your waist, hip and even neck circumference in the app.
-Use this feature to see how your measurements change over time as you lose weight.
+You can track your waist, hip and even neck circumference in the MyFitnessPal app to see how your measurements change over time as you lose weight.

 - Sweat for 30-60 minutes each day.
 Visceral fat responds well to regular endurance exercises, such as running, biking, rowing, swimming, that elevate your heart rate.
 As your body uses fat to fuel exercise, it’ll start using up your visceral stores.